New York, The Metropolitan Museum of Art, Acc. No. 54.1.2

 Request Info

-Diminutive in size, the Hours of Jeanne d’Evreux was made between 1324 and 1328 and quickly became the esteemed trendsetter of private royal manuscripts for generations to come.
+Diminutive in size, the Hours of Jeanne d'Evreux was made between 1324 and 1328 and quickly became the esteemed trendsetter of private royal manuscripts for generations to come.
 Created for Jeanne d'Evreux (d.
 1371), consort of King Charles IV of France, it was illuminated in Paris by Jean Pucelle, whose surviving documented works are few.
-The Parisian illuminator nonetheless was renowned in his own day and made a lasting impact on the history of illumination.
+The Parisian illuminator, nonetheless, was renowned in his own day and made a lasting impact on the history of illumination.

 An Intimate Experience

 The manuscript offers insight into the prayer life of the Christian queen.
-It contains a calendar, along with the Hours of the Virgin, Penitential Psalms, a litany, and the Hours of Saint Louis.
+It contains a calendar, the Hours of the Virgin, Penitential Psalms, a litany, and the Hours of Saint Louis.
 A pair of miniatures introduces each of the eight devotions of the Hours of the Virgin, pairing an image from the infancy of Christ with one from the Passion.
-Tiny, and without a trace of the gold or silver commonly found in royal manuscripts, the Hours of Jeanne d’Evreux brims with drolleries in the margins.
+Tiny and without a trace of the gold or silver commonly found in royal manuscripts, the Hours of Jeanne d'Evreux brims with drolleries in the margins.

 Hours of Saint Louis